-If you want to learn how stability affects the disc, then consider bringing your most understable driver and your most overstable disc.
+To understand stability’s impact on a disc, bring your most understable and overstable drivers.
 Then try to release each disc with different angles for you to see how it does.
 If you try to observe, an understandable disc will usually turn over a lot more quickly while also having more glide in it depending on the objective of the shot you are making.

 When throwing a tomahawk at different angles of release, it can produce different types of results depending on the other factors such as the wind and height of the throw.